Last updated October 25th, 2019.12 minute read

 - Investing and financial planning

-If you happen to do your banking with USAA, you will need your USAA routing number.
+If you’re a customer of USAA, you will need your USAA Bank routing number.

 Many banks have several different routing numbers throughout the country.
-However, there is only one USAA routing number.
+However, there is only one routing number for USAA Bank checking.
+Your local bank or credit union may have many routing numbers, but USAA only has one.

-This means that regardless of where you are in the country, this will always be your USAA routing number.
+This means that regardless of where you are in the country, this will always be your USAA Bank routing number.
+That is true even though USAA has customers all over the country.
+Routing numbers are based on where checks are printed rather than where customers live.

 What is a Routing Number?